willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset causes my PC to hang or show a black screen while starting up

-On some PCs, leaving your headset plugged in before turning on your PC or while rebooting your PC may interfere with the PC's startup process:
-* Your PC could select the headset displays as the "primary monitor" to show PC startup progress
-* Your PC could be prevented from starting up properly and may 'hang' and/or produce a beeping error code
+On some PCs, leaving your headset plugged in before turning on your PC or while rebooting your PC may interfere with the PC's startup process.
+Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may 'hang' and/or produce a beeping error code.
 The exact behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
 While this is not an issue with Windows, you may be able to work around this:
-* Try connecting your headset to a different port on your graphics card.
+* Connect your headset to a different port on your graphics card.
 In some cases, you may need to use an adapter to use the other ports.
 * Make sure your PC's BIOS / UEFI firmware is up-to-date (note: only update your PC's BIOS / UEFI firmware if you're comfortable with doing so)

 ### My PC or headset displays flicker, flash or remain black when using a Surface PC